“Beyond the Survival of the Fittest: why Cooperation, Not Competition, is the Key of Life” (Nowak and HIghfield 2012b).

 According to Charles Darwin’s theory of evolution, life is a struggle.
 In this struggle only those best adapted to the environment survive.
 Herbert Spencer called them the fittest; they are selected; the less fit die out.
 Thus, the process of natural selection, which leads to the survival of the fittest, propels evolution.
 This view, however, seems rather limited and one-sided.
 "Natural selection can preserve innovations, but it cannot create them" (Wagner 2015: 5).

 In his Origin of species by means of natural selection or the preservation of favoured races in the struggle for life (1859), Darwin wrote: “All organic beings are exposed to severe competition”.
-Therefore, although Darwin did not completely ignore cooperation, his emphasis was very much on competition.
-This emphasis is still widely accepted in modern mainstream biology and capitalist society.
+However, as Loye (2018) pointed out, in the Descent of Man, Darwin referred to the survival of the fittest only twice, whereas he wrote 95 times about love as well as 92 times about the moral sense.
+Most of Darwin's followers tend to ignore Darwin's reference to love in humans and animals and place the main emphasis on competition.
+This emphasis is still widely accepted in modern materialist mainstream biology and capitalist society.
 John D. Rockefeller wrote,“the growth of a large business is merely a survival of the fittest…It is merely the working out of a law of nature and a law of God” (quoted by Silvertown 1984: 185).

 Is Science Value-Free and Objective?